Danny Gray (American football): San Francisco 49ers

 Gray was selected by the San Francisco 49ers in the third round (105th overall) of the 2022 NFL Draft.
 On December 11, in a 35–7 victory over the Tampa Bay Buccaneers, Gray recorded his first career reception, going for 10 yards on a pass from Josh Johnson.
 He played in 13 games as a rookie, with his first career catch being his only reception on the year.

 On August 30, 2023, Gray was placed on injured reserve.

 Gray was waived by the 49ers on August 27, 2024.

 Philadelphia Eagles

 On September 10, 2024, Gray was signed to the Philadelphia Eagles practice squad.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.
 He signed a reserve/future contract with Philadelphia on February 14, 2025.
 Gray was waived by the Eagles on July 29.

-On November 3, 2025, Gray was signed to the Eagles practice squad.
+On November 3, 2025, Gray was re-signed to the Eagles' practice squad.
+He signed a reserve/future contract with Philadelphia on January 12, 2026.

+On August 30, 2026, Gray was released by the Eagles as part of final roster cyts and re-signed to the practice squad two days later.
+He was released on September 18.